CeeThinwa/BTS-Continuous-Learning/_sources/NLP_explored.md

 and R:<br>
 <br>![KOT3](./images/img18.png)<br><br>
 5. __Rehearse, rehearse, rehearse.__<br>
-A common thing an ad agency will do that is standard practice is to conduct a "*dry run*" 24 hours to a pitch.
-This is where the presenter presents to the office as if they were the client.
+A common thing that an ad agency will do is to conduct a "*dry run*" 24 hours to a pitch.
+This is where the presenter presents to the office as if they were the client.<br>
-<br>This concept applied to teaching or sharing ML/AI concepts
-is to do this kind of rehearsal as many times as possible before the main event (maybe 5 times or more).<br>
+This concept applied to teaching or sharing ML/AI concepts is to do this kind of rehearsal as many times as possible before the main event (maybe 5 times or more).<br>
 Additionally, the presenter, if live-streaming, has to run an